dasarpai/old.dasarpai.github.io/_dsblog/2023-08-21-Comprehensive-Glossary-of-LLM.md

 The harmonic mean of precision and recall.

 ### Hit@1:
-The percentage of queries for which the correct document is ranked first.
+- The percentage of queries for which the correct document is ranked first.
+- The percentage of images for which the correct class is in the top k predictions.
+It is also used in image classification tasks.

 ### Hit@5:
 The percentage of queries for which the correct document is ranked among the top 5 documents.